Chavithra/degiro-connector/README.md

 The rest of this document will only refer to the module : **trading**.

 ## 3.1.
 How to login ?
-In order to use the module trading.api" you need to establish a connection.
+In order to use the module **trading.api** you need to establish a connection.

 Check the section related to **in_account** to understand how to get yours.